mahuihui0315/Notes/Hibernate/README.md

-Here are some notes about hibernate
+Here are some notes，java files and xml files about  hibernate